 What’s more, a paywall or registration wall can be used by, and benefit, producers of any type of content!

 This is what our series ‘Paywall for…’ is all about.
-We want to highlight the advantages of using a paywall or registration wall for any content publisher, whether they’re an e-learning or online class platform, brand, video streaming and entertainment website or podcast producer.
+We want to highlight the advantages of using a paywall or registration wall for any content publisher, whether they’re an e-learning or online class platform, brand, video streaming website or podcast and music producer.

 - What content types are included in this category?